Special Supplemental Nutrition Program For Women, Infants, And Children

 - What happens if I miss my appointment?

 If you are already enrolled on WIC, you should call and make another

-call the main number of the clinic nearest you for more information.
+appointment.
+Call the main number of the clinic nearest you for more information.

-clinic to reschedule
+clinic to reschedule.

 - Will I get money back if I don't buy all the foods on my WIC check?

 No. If you can not use all the foods on your checks, talk to